 I had one of the best night’s sleep at Home Hotel Da An.
 I love its warm interior and unique furniture that reminds me of woodlands and forests.
 It is spacious and accessible to public transport, and Taipei 101 is just a short 10 minutes drive away.
 Moreover, it is rather close to most of the dining spots I have listed.

 Staying connected is essential and I’m glad Klook has me covered.
 You can purchase your 4G SIM Card from Klook and collect it on your way out from the Tao Yuan International Airport – they have different lengths (3, 5, 7 and 10 days) so do check it out!

-I would also highly recommend Klook‘s convenient and value-for-money carpool airport transfer – Taoyuan Airport Carpool Transfers.
-Reasonably priced at only S$9 per head, it is an inexpensive way to get from the airport to the city seamlessly.
+I would also highly recommend Klook‘s reliable airport transfer – Sedan Taoyuan Airport Transfers.
+It is an inexpensive way to get from the airport to the city seamlessly.
 So great that I used the service for my departure to the airport too!